Dev-Ian-Lee/kakaotalkClone/README.md

 # kakaotalk Clone

-this is clone coding of kakaotalk
+this is clone coding of kakaotalk using only HTML/CSS